reneemarama/career_village/README.md

 "CareerVillage.org is a nonprofit that crowdsources career advice for underserved youth.
 Founded in 2011 in four classrooms in New York City, the platform has now served career advice from 25,000 volunteer professionals to over 3.5M online learners.
 The platform uses a Q&A style similar to StackOverflow or Quora to provide students with answers to any question about any career.
 "In this Data Science for Good challenge, CareerVillage.org, in partnership with Google.org, is inviting you to help recommend questions to appropriate volunteers.
 To support this challenge, CareerVillage.org has supplied five years of data."
 [1]

-Due to a lack of time, I strayed from the original problem statement and instead focused on developing a model to **prompt students with words that are more likely to help them get their questions answered**.
+Due to a lack of time, I did not compete for the original problem statement and instead focused on developing a model to **prompt students with words that are more likely to help them get their questions answered**.

 ## The Data